-Puli Six Beauties Part 1: Big Mt.
-Soucheng, Mt.
-Guandao, Old Mt.
+Puli 6 Beauties Part 1: Big Mt.
+Souchengda, Mt.
+Guandao, Mt.
 Wujeyue, and Mt.
 Hengping

 About Big Mt.
 Soucheng, Mt.
 Guandao, Old Mt.
 Wujeyue, and Mt.
 Hengping

 Puli Six Beauties 埔里六秀 refer to Big Mt.
-Soucheng 守城大山, Mt.
+Soucheng 守城大山 (Souchengda Mountain), Mt.
 Guandao 關刀山, Old Mt.
 Wujeyue 舊武界越山, Mt.
 Hengping 橫屏山, Mt.
 Yousheng 有勝山 and South Mt.
-Dongyan 南東眼山, and they are labeled as Mid-level Mountain Trails in Taiwan.
+Dongyan 南東眼山, and they are labeled as Mid-elevation Mountain Trails in Taiwan.
 Those six mountains are located in very remote areas of Puli and most of them except for Mt.
 Yousheng can only be accessed by driving or hiring a car.

 After I hiked those mountains, I understand why those aren’t as popular as Guguan Seven Heros 谷關七雄, which are also located in central Taiwan.
 The drastic ascending slopes accompanied with endless bamboo woods, and other challenges make hikers think twice before doing Puli Six Beauties.